+Next, consider the case of a youth who, having committed a crime at age 14, is arrested but not incarcerated.
+As the second row (for each type) shows, arrest without incarceration does not change the age 19-22 propensity to engage in crime relative to that of not being arrested (see row 1) for a type 1 youth, but increases it by 1.2 percentage points for type 2 and by 1.6 percentage points for a type 3 youths.
 Suppose, however, that the youth in addition to being arrested is also incarcerated.
-In that case, a type 1 youth would have an increased propensity to commit a crime at ages 19-22 that is 8.5 percentage points higher than a youth who did not commit a crime at age 14.
-This increase is in contrast to the increase of 9.5 percentage points if the youth had been arrested but not incarcerated and 10.7 percentage points if the youth had not been arrested.
-The difference in the propensity is even larger for type 2's; a 7.6 percentage point increase in the probability of committing a crime in contrast to an increase of 11.9 percentage points if the youth had been arrested but not incarcerated and 12.7 percentage points if the youth had not been arrested.
+In that case, a type 1 youth would have an increased propensity to commit a crime at ages 19-22 that is 7.8 percentage points higher than a youth who did not commit a crime at age 14.
+This increase is only slightly greater than the increase of 7.5 percentage points if the youth had been arrested but not incarcerated or if the youth had not been arrested.
+The difference in the propensity given incarceation is only slightly larger than that given arrest, 11.8 vs. 11.7 percentage points.

-The result that the increase in crime at ages 19-22 is less when, having committed a crime at age 14, the youth is arrested without being incarcerated, and also less when arrested and incarcerated, should not be interpreted as reflecting the existence of a deterrent effect for black youths in the usual sense, that is, as a response to a change in the probability of arrest or incarceration.
-What is true of a single youth who, having committed a crime at age 14 (randomly) experiences an arrest or a spell of incarceration relative to one who does not, would not necessarily be true if there was a general increase in the probability of arrest or incarceration faced by all youths.
+The result that the increase in crime at ages 19-22 is greater when, having committed a crime at age 14, the youth is arrested without being incarcerated, and still greater when arrested and incarcerated, should not be interpreted as reflecting the lack of a deterrent effect for black youths in the usual sense, that is, as a response to a change in the probability of arrest or incarceration.44 What is true of a single youth who, having committed a crime at age 14 (randomly) experiences an arrest or a spell of incarceration relative to one who does not, would not necessarily be true if there was a general increase in the probability of arrest or incarceration faced by all youths.
 This fallacy of composition arises because a change in the probability of arrest or incarceration, as emphasized previously, would change the parameters of the VAR, which depend on the entire set of structural parameters of the behavioral model.